 - A proposed policy development schedule.

-- The Executive Staff Policy Committee will review the proposal and decide whether it should go forward.
-The Committee may provide guidance concerning the content of the proposed policy and the officials and constituencies to be consulted during the process.
+- The ESPC will review the proposal and decide whether it should go forward.
+The committee may provide guidance concerning the content of the proposed policy and the officials and constituencies to be consulted during the process.

-- If the Executive Staff Policy Committee authorizes the continuation of the process, the Initiator should proceed to draft the policy consistent with the Format and Content Considerations set forth in Section IV, below.
-The Initiator may consult with the Office of Legal Affairs for advice and assistance.
+- If the ESPC authorizes the continuation of the process, the initiator should proceed to draft the policy consistent with the format and content considerations set forth in paragraph (D), of this rule.
+The initiator may consult with the office of legal affairs for advice and assistance.
 Each draft should be identified by number and date.

-- After a satisfactory draft has been prepared, the Initiator should send it to the reviewers approved by the Executive Staff Policy Committee.
+- After a satisfactory draft has been prepared, the initiator should send it to the reviewers approved by the ESPC.
 The draft should be accompanied by a cover memo that explains the need for the proposed policy, including specific information about problems the policy will address or how the policy will improve university operations.
-The cover memo should state that in conformance with Policy 01.001 and these Guidelines, the draft and all comments will be posted online.
+The cover memo should state that in conformance with policy 01.001 and these guidelines, the draft and all comments will be posted online.
 The memo should also include the policy development schedule and should request a response from the reviewer by a specific date.
-As a general rule, senates should be given at least 30 days to comment on a policy draft.
+As a general rule, senates should be given at least thirty days to comment on a policy draft.
 In order to complete the policy development process in a timely way, offices and constituencies whose comments are requested should respond promptly.

 - All circulated drafts will be posted online, along with their cover memos and comments.
 Specific instructions for the posting process shall be linked through https://www.ohio.edu/policy2/.
 The drafts, memos, and comments shall be retained online after the new policy is approved.

-- At the conclusion of the review process, the Initiator should submit the policy to the Executive Staff Policy Committee for final review.
-This Committee will review the content of the policy and will also ensure that the proper process has been followed, that all the appropriate reviewers have been consulted, and that due consideration has been given to their recommendations.
-If any reviewers have failed to respond after being given a reasonable opportunity to do so, the Executive Staff Policy Committee may recommend the policy to the President without their comments.
+- At the conclusion of the review process, the initiator should submit the policy to the ESPC for final review.
+The ESPC will review the content of the policy and will also ensure that the proper process has been followed, that all the appropriate reviewers have been consulted, and that due consideration has been given to their recommendations.
+If any reviewers have failed to respond after being given a reasonable opportunity to do so, the ESPC may recommend the policy to the president without their comments.

 - a statement that all cross-referenced policies have been examined to identify and resolve any possible conflicts, with the following results: (followed by a list of changes already made to this policy, if any; changes recommended to other policies, if any; and in the latter case, an explanation as to whether those changes should be done simultaneously with this policy, or can properly be postponed until some time after approval of this policy).

-- After acceptance by the Executive Staff Policy Committee, the proposed policy will be prepared for signature, signed by the Initiator and the Executive Vice President, and sent to the President for final review and approval.
+- After acceptance by the ESPC, the proposed policy will be prepared for signature, signed by the initiator and the endorser, and sent to the president for final review and approval.

 - Policies should be concise and easy to read.